 Before the discovery of HbA1c, the crosslinking that occurs in proteins in our bodies from sugar and amino acids was thought to be only by the indirect action of enzymes.
-When HbA1c was shown to be from the Maillard reaction, it started research into other places in the body that the reaction occurs.
+When researchers showed HbA1c resulted from the Maillard reaction, it started research into other places in the body that the reaction occurs.
 Even though it has been more than 40 years since the HbA1c discovery, only recently has the amount of research concerning AGEs in food begun to rapidly expand.

 There are many different AGEs that form in the body, such as glucosepane, argpyrimidine, and pentosidine, with the most common being glucosepane.
 Many come from carboxymethyllysine (CML) and methylglyoxal (MG).
 Levels of CML and MG in the blood correlate with the amount of AGE formation in our bodies.

 Measuring CML and MG with their immunoassays has become the major way of determining AGEs.
-They have been used extensively to measure levels in the bloodstream.
+Investigators use these assays extensively to measure levels in the bloodstream.
 Recently researchers have used these tests to measure the level of AGEs in over 500 foods.
 Some of the results are surprisingly different than what you would think if you used the old way of thinking about AGEs.

 There is more to AGEs than the browning of food.
 Cooking with dry heat does increase the dietary AGEs in a food, but the differences in AGE level in various uncooked foods is striking.

 Some of the unexpected results may be due to the cross reaction between ALEs and AGEs in the immunoassays.
 But both AGEs and ALEs cause damage to our tissues, so how much cross reaction is present may not be important.

 Although you shouldn't base your choice of foods only on the amount of AGEs in the food, you can use it as a tentative guide.
 It can help you choose some foods and some methods of preparation.

 Next time we will provide a link to a table of foods with their AGE values.
 The post after that we will discuss some ways to reduce dietary AGEs by changing the cooking process.